chloe-game/chloe-docs/FAQ.md

 CHLOE is free to download and install.
 This is being developed entirely as a learning project, with no expectation of the team realizing any profits.

-**However, players are responsible for charges incurred when launching any live AWS resources using CHLOE.**
+**Players are responsible for charges incurred when launching any live AWS resources using CHLOE.**

 ## Does CHLOE launch any resources in my AWS account(s)?